AriaSalvatrice/Aria-CMOS-Synth/Output Module/README.md

 Based on the [Castle Rocktronics schematics](http://castlerocktronics.com/modular/articles/CR-002_-_Output_Mixer.pdf).
 Like it's basically a copy-paste at this point.
 Using a TL072 that is almost certainly not authentic.
 You'll need to amplify the signal to listen to it comfortably (the original schematics suggest a way to do it, but I haven't bothered).

-Built for a 60×40 mm perfboard, drilled to fit a mini-jack, with gooves for the potentiometer routed out using a rotary tool with a cutoff wheel.
+Built for a 60×40 mm perfboard, drilled to fit a mini-jack, with grooves for the potentiometer routed out using a rotary tool with a cutoff wheel.
 Wear a respirator while machining a PCB!

 I made the mixer separately.
 Its design has a fatal flaw so I will not bother to document it.